CP1401/Practicals/prac_04/README.md

 This section summarises the expectations for marking in this practical.

-Do not zip up your files.
+- Do not zip up your files.
-Please submit each file separately.
+- Please submit each file separately.
-Ensure each file has the correct/exact name.
+- Ensure each file has the correct/exact name, including the extension.
-Ensure your code is not commented-out (only comments should be commented).
+- Ensure your code is not commented-out (only comments should be commented).

+## Files required:

 `questions.txt` with: